The new watermark features are now live, along with bug fixes.

 On the code level, we also made some refactoring and optimizations:

-• Changed the canvas instance bound events from object:scaling and object:moving to mouse:up to reduce the frequency of event triggers.
+to reduce the frequency of event triggers.
 The event will be triggered after the user operation is completed (mouse released).
-If there are changes in width, height, or offset, further steps will be taken.
+If there are changes in width, height, or offset, further steps will be taken.this.canvas.on("mouse:up", this.handleObject.bind(this));

-• Bound the editing:exited event to the textbox instance, which is triggered after the content editing is completed.
+event to the textbox instance, which is triggered after the content editing is completed.textObject.on("editing:exited", this.afterEditText.bind(this)); this.canvas.add(textObject);

 Added Preset Watermark Positions